Alcoholic Neuropathy: Introduction

 Alcoholic Neuropathy: Misdiagnosis

 A diagnosis of alcoholic neuropathy and its cause may be delayed or missed because alcoholic neuropathy develops gradually.
 People with alcoholic neuropathy may be unaware of unusual sensations or numbness because of the effects of high levels of alcohol in their blood and alcohol intoxication.
-In addition, some symptoms of alcoholic neuropathy, such as weakness and ...more misdiagnosis »
+In addition, some symptoms of alcoholic neuropathy, such ...more misdiagnosis »

 Symptoms of Alcoholic Neuropathy